chemafernandez/plentific/README.md

 * All API errors are wrapped in the `ApiException` class.

 ## Unit Tests
-This library is tested by PHPUnit class `UserServiceTest`, allocated in `tests` folder.
+This library is tested by PHPUnit classes `UserServiceWithMockClientTest` and `UserServiceWithRealClientTest`, allocated in `tests` folder.
 To run the tests, execute the following command in your terminal from the `api-service` directory:
 * `vendor/bin/phpunit tests`

 ## Examples of use